 This much I will remember.

 My intention was to sit in the Plaza de Armas for twenty minutes on a park bench and enjoy the sunshine and read out of "A New Earth: Awakening to Your Life's Purpose".
-I purchased this book and read it in 2008 and recently pulled it off the book shelf again and brought it with me on this trip.
+I purchased this book and read it in 2008 and recently pulled it off the book shelf again and brought it with me on this trip to Peru.

 I set my timer for twenty minutes, and before the end of the first sounding bell, big wet raindrops began to fall on the pages.
 I sat for a moment and thought, "It will pass", and then looked up at the skies behind the mountain line.

 "Nope, I should go."
 I put on my back pack front ways and I rested my arms on the pack as I still held the book in front of me, thinking I'd walk leisurely and read at the same time.

 I made it about 100 yards across the plaza and ducked into the archways as it started to pour rain.

 I thought, "Should I go back to Starbucks?"

 "No, the wifi sucked this morning.
 I'll sit here next to the Tamale lady and read my book and watch the rain come down."

 I had one sole in my back pocket, that would do for a nice snack while the rain is coming down.
 When eating tamales on the street was first suggested to me as a treat, I'll be honest, I turned up my nose and said I wasn't up for it, a real meal at a table would be preferred, "thank you very much".

 I'm not sure what the turning point was for me, but now I try to find reasons to go by the Tamale lady, and whenever I find myself walking through the square I think, "OH!
 I hope the tamale lady is here."